textpattern/textpattern.github.io/themes/front-end-themes.md

   * {:.document} manifest.json
 {:.list--files}

-Each asset type and Textpattern’s behaviour in relation upon importing themes is described in the remaining sections.
+Each asset type, and Textpattern’s handling of them when importing themes, is described in the remaining sections.

 [^archive]: The <i>archive.txp</i> page, though included in the default theme package, is not a required page template, nor is it used (i.e. associated with a section) in the [default website structure](https://dev-demo.textpattern.co/), which is why you don’t see an Archive page in the main navigation.
 This page is subject to being removed in a future release of the default theme, but you may freely use or remove it in your own theme package, no problem.